Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 On top of all that, there’s the improved quality of life.

-Maybe it’s a lower cost of living, maybe it’s universal healthcare, or maybe it’s just the sheer joy of living somewhere where the sun occasionally shines.
+Maybe it’s a lower cost of living, maybe it’s universal healthcare, or maybe it’s just the sheer joy of living somewhere where the sun shines.

+Still, while a Plan B is an important consideration, it’s not a silver bullet.
 The process itself can be a maze of paperwork, legal research and enough due diligence to make your head spin.
-It’s not a weekend project – it’s a commitment.
+It’s not a weekend project – it’s a big commitment.

 Then there’s the issue of tax headaches for US citizens: Uncle Sam, as previously mentioned, is very persistent.